stan-dev/posteriordb/doc/REFERENCE_POSTERIOR_DEFINITION.md

 1. Efficient sample size (ESS) / iteration > 0.0001

-Computing Reference Posteriors
+Computing Reference Posteriors Draws
 ------
 Currently we use two types of gold standard computations, Stan HMC/NUTS and analytical solution/simulations.
-Although other approaches can also be used in special circumstances (e.g., for discrete parameter models) if a clear point can be made that this is necessary.
+Although other approaches can also be used in special circumstances (e.g., for discrete parameter models) if a clear argument can be made that this is necessary.

 ### Stan HMC/NUTS sampling